ChBhargavKrishna/Online-Booking-Platform/README.md

-# 🌍 Online Booking System Project
+# 🌍 Online Booking Platform Project
 ![](https://github.com/ChBhargavKrishna/Online-Booking-System/blob/new-branch/Screenshots/Screenshot-1.jpeg)

-[Online Booking System](https://github.com/ChBhargavKrishna/Online-Booking-System) is a Full Stack web responsive project is made by using SpringBoot, Javascript, Css Jsp.This is a full-stack, responsive web application build with Spring Boot, JSP, and Oracle DB that allows users to book car, flight, and bus tickets.
+[Online Booking Platform](https://github.com/ChBhargavKrishna/Online-Booking-System) developed using Java and Spring Boot that allows users to register, log in, book slots, and manage their bookings.
+The application enforces authentication so that only registered users can access booking features.
+This is a Full Stack web responsive project is made by using SpringBoot, Javascript, Css Jsp.This is a full-stack, responsive web application build with Spring Boot, JSP, and Oracle DB that allows users to book car, flight, and bus tickets.
 It features two modules — Admin and User — each with its own functionalities and access control.
 This project has two modules i.e Admin and User Modules.
 Each module has distinct responsibilities in the project.
 Best Services also mentioned and taking feedbacks and 24/7 contact support also available.

-## 🔑 Key Features
+## Pages Include

 | Login Page | Register Page | Admin Dashboard Page | User Dashboard Page |
 | -------| -------| -------| -------|
 | ![](https://github.com/ChBhargavKrishna/Online-Booking-System/blob/new-branch/Screenshots/Screenshot-2.png) | ![](https://github.com/ChBhargavKrishna/Online-Booking-System/blob/new-branch/Screenshots/Screenshot-3.png) | ![](https://github.com/ChBhargavKrishna/Online-Booking-System/blob/new-branch/Screenshots/Screenshot-4.png) | ![](https://github.com/ChBhargavKrishna/Online-Booking-System/blob/new-branch/Screenshots/Screenshot-5.png) |

+## 📌 Features
+- User registration and login
+- Authentication-based access to booking features
+- Online booking creation
+- Booking cancellation by users
+- Slot availability management
+- Clean layered backend architecture
+- Form validation and error handling

 -----------------------------------------------